Without biodiversity, there is no future for human beings: we have the power to act to stem the erosion of biodiversity.

 6. Improving the effectiveness of biodiversity policies.

 France is also fully mobilized at the international level to combat the erosion of biodiversity.
-Together with Costa Rica, it is co-piloting the Coalition of High Ambition for Nature and People, whose aim is to defend the objective of protecting at least 30% of natural areas by 2030.
+Together with Costa Rica, it is co-piloting the Coalition of High Ambition for Nature and People, whose aim is to defend the objective of protecting at least 30% of natural areas (land and sea) by 2030.

 On 6 November 2019, French President Emmanuel Macron and Chinese President Xi Jinping launched a joint appeal on biodiversity conservation and climate change in Beijing, which reveals the affirmation of strong political leadership for biodiversity.

-And, at the initiative of Emmanuel Macron, France, in cooperation with the United Nations and the World Bank, will organize a One Planet Summit for biodiversity on January 11, 2021 in Paris.
-This One Planet Summit will bring together Heads of State and Government, leaders of international organizations, business leaders and representatives of civil society and will be an opportunity to coordinate actions to take concrete steps to preserve and restore ecosystems and to initiate profound changes in our economy.
+This One Planet Summit brought together heads of state and government, leaders of international organizations, business leaders and civil society and was an opportunity to coordinate actions to take concrete action to preserve and restore ecosystems and to initiate profound changes in our economy.